 Olympia's downtown includes over 500 acres.
-It is bounded generally by the State Capitol Campus, the Capitol Lake/Deschutes Estuary, Budd Inlet, and Plum-Eastside Street.
+It is bounded generally by the State Capitol Campus, Capitol Lake/Deschutes Estuary, Budd Inlet, and Plum Eastside Street.
 This area includes Olympia's retail core, State and other office uses, and access to the waterfront, and is the center of most major transportation links.
 It is the social, cultural, and economic center of the area.

-Downtown will continue to be an attractive place to live, work and play, even as this community faces the challenges of sea level rise.
+Downtown will continue to be an attractive place to live, work and play.
 Future office, retail and residential development will support downtown's role as a regional center and home of state government, commerce, and industry.
 Given its history, physical location and identity, downtown Olympia will continue to be the heart of Olympia and the region.

-GL167 Regional urban activity is centered in downtown Olympia.
+GL17 Regional urban activity is centered in downtown Olympia.

-PL167.1 Adopt a Downtown PlanContinue implementing the Downtown

-Strategy which addresses addressing - at minimum - housing, public spaces, parking management, rehabilitation and redevelopment, architecture and cultural resources, building skyline and views, and relationships to the Port peninsula and Capitol Campus.
+PL17.1 Adopt a Downtown PlanContinue implementing the Downtown Strategy which addresses addressing-at minimum-housing, public spaces, parking management, rehabilitation and redevelopment, architecture and cultural resources, building skyline and views, and relationships to the Port peninsula and Capitol Campus.

-PL167.2 Include public art and public spaces in the downtown landscape.
+PL17.2 Include public art and public spaces in the downtown landscape.

-PL167.3 Through aggressive marketing and extra height, encourage intensive downtown residential and commercial development (at least 15 units and 25 employees per acre) that is of sufficient density to support frequent transit service.
+PL17.3 Through aggressive marketing and extra height, encourage intensive downtown residential and commercial development (at least 15 units and 25 employees per acre) that is of sufficient density to support frequent transit service.

-PL16.4 Through interdepartmental coordination and collaboration, encourage commercial occupancy in existing underutilized or vacant buildings to increase the economic vitality of downtown.
+PL17.4 Through interdepartmental coordination and collaboration, encourage commercial occupancy in existing underutilized or vacant buildings to increase the economic vitality of downtown.

-PL167.54 Encourage development that caters to a regional market.
+PL17.54 Encourage development that caters to a regional market.

-PL167.65 Coordinate with the State of Washington and Port of Olympia to ensure that both the Capitol Campus plan and Port peninsula development are consistent with and support the community's vision for downtown Olympia.
+PL17.65 Coordinate with State of Washington and Port of Olympia to ensure that both the Capitol Campus plan and Port peninsula development are consistent with and support the community's vision for downtown Olympia.